KeYProject/key-docs/docs/Development/How2ExtRecoder.md

 Work needs to be done for the last two methods `visit(Visitor v)` and `prettyPrint(PrettyPrinter p)` as will be detailed in the next steps.

-#### Change file

-`Visitor.java` in directory `Basepath/java/visitor`.\
+### Change file: `Visitor.java`

 This class is an interface.
-All you have to do here is to add a line that adapts the examples you see, e.g.\
-`void performActionOnSeqConcat(SeqConcat x);`
+All you have to do here is to add a line that adapts the examples you see, e.g. `void performActionOnSeqConcat(SeqConcat x);`

-#### Change file

-`CreatingASTVisitor.java` in `Basepath/java/visitor`.\
+### Change file: `CreatingASTVisitor.java`

 The empty method specifications from `Visitor.java` are overwritten here.
 Just copy what you see, e.g. for `performActionOnSeqConcat` and do the appropriate renaming.

-#### Change file

-`JavaASTVisitor.java` in directory `Basepath/java/visitor`.\
+### Change file: `JavaASTVisitor.java`

 This is an abstract class.
-You need to add a default method implementation.\
+You need to add a default method implementation.
 See `performActionOnSeqConcat(SeqConcat x)` for a model.

 Always when you edit a file check the import clauses.
-You need to add an adaption of\
-`import de.uka.ilkd.key.java.expression.operator.adt.SeqConcat;`\
-in all three files you edit in the last three steps.
+You need to add an adaption of `import de.uka.ilkd.key.java.expression.operator.adt.SeqConcat;` in all three files you edit in the last three steps.
 You replace of course `SeqConcat` by the name of the file you created in step 2.

 The files for literals go into the directory `Basepath/java/expression/literal` instead.

-#### Change file

-`PrettyPrinter.java` in directory `Basepath/java`.\
+### Change file: `PrettyPrinter.java`

 You need to add a method `printnewOp` for your operator `newOp` in the data type `newAdt`. tylke your leads e.g. from `printSeqConcat`.
 Of course you enter here the string you want to see printer for your operator.

-#### Create files
+### Create files

 in directory `Basepath/java/expression/literals`\
 This parallels the creation of files like `SeqConcat.java` for the